 Medical Device Registration and Approval in Vietnam

 General country-specific regulatory information is provided on this page for medical device registration and approval in Vietnam.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Vietnam, to expedite the preparation of your medical device or IVD registration application.

-Medical device regulations and classification in Vietnam
+Medical Device Regulations and Classification in Vietnam

 REGULATORY AUTHORITY: Department of Medical Equipment and Construction (DMEC)